DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 These questions will stretch our data skills further, as we will:

-    ❶ Practise data cleaning to prepare our data for robust analysis.
+    ❶ Practice data cleaning to prepare our data for robust analysis.
     ❷ Combine information across multiple columns.

 Ready?
 Let’s dive in.